Hall and Elm Street Improvements

 Project Background

-In 2022, The City identified the needs of improvements and surveyed the impacted residents of the area.
-The data collected was used to apply for 2023 CDBG funding.
-The project was selected for CDBG funding in 2023.
+In 2022, The City identified the need for improvements and surveyed the impacted residents of the area.
+The data collected was used to successfully apply for 2023 CDBG funding.
 Since then, the City has been working through the process with Clark County and procurement processes to get the project ready for construction.

 This project has also required coordination with the Port of Ridgefield and Department of Ecology's remediation work in the area.
-There is potentially hazardous soil within the project area that needs to be removed prior to the City's contractor beginning work.
-The remediation work is scheduled for Summer 2025.
+Remediation of contaminated soil was completed in 2025.

 Next Steps